 Mentoring Program

-The goal of the program is to optimize the educational and professional experiences of students attending the annual ASB conference by creating the opportunity for face-to-face interaction with a mentor who has been matched according to the mentee’s educational and professional goals.
+The goal of the program is to optimize the educational and professional experiences of students attending the annual ASB Meeting by creating the opportunity for face-to-face interaction with a mentor who has been matched according to the mentee’s educational and professional goals.

 All current members of ASB can participate.
 We are seeking both students and senior scientists who are interested in participating in the program.
 If you would like to participate as a mentee or mentor, sign-ups will be available during registration for the annual meeting.
 The coordinators will find suitable matches between students (mentees) and mentors based on research interests and/or special requests.